Hematology & Medical Oncology Fellowship Training Program Leadership

 Dr. Wong’s research, teaching, and clinical activities focus on understanding the pathogenesis and genetic alterations involved in the formation and growth of lung tumors and testing novel targeted cancer therapeutics in vivo in lung cancers.
 Dr. Wong’s laboratory integrates human cancer genomic studies, the generation of de novo mouse models of cancer, and novel drug treatment studies.
 The hope is that these studies, using genetically engineered mouse cancer models, may provide insights that lead to curative combination regimens for patients with advanced lung cancer.
 Learn more about Dr. Wong.

-Ivelisse Montalvo, MPA, Senior Fellowship Program Coordinator of the Division and Hematology and Medical Oncology Fellowship
+Wendy Guerrier, Fellowship Program Coordinator of the Division of Hematology and Medical Oncology Fellowship

-Ms. Montalvo works closely with the program director, faculty, and fellows to improve the program’s processes.
+Ms. Guerrier works closely with the program director, faculty, and fellows to improve the program’s processes.